epam/miew/docs/tutorials/url.md

 The easiest way to obtain a URL is to call `miew.getURL()`, however, you may decide to build the URL manually, step by step.
 While constructing the string be aware that such special characters as whitespaces, `+`, `=`, `&`, `:`, `!` must be URL-encoded unless they are a part of formal syntax described below.
-It is allowed to replace a space with a plus sign (`+`) instead of a `%20` code for better readability.
+You may replace a space with a plus sign (`+`) instead of a `%20` code for better readability.

 ### Change Settings

 The query string consists of ampersand-separated `key=value` pairs.
-By default, they are treated as a global setting assignment.
+By default, the application treats them as a global setting assignment.
 Use [`theme=light`] to select light background, or [`fog=0`] to switch the fog off.
 You may even adjust nested settings such as [`modes.CA.radius=0.05`] to change default tube radius in Cartoon Mode.
 See `Settings` object for details.